 Some say that Briggs & Riley makes the best luggage out there, especially for pilots, airline crews, and frequent travelers.
 But is that really true?
-Isn’t Travelpro, Tumi, or Chester a better choice?
-In this article, we’ll find out.
+Isn’t Travelpro, Tumi, or Samsonite a better choice?

-We’ll discover what their durability is like, is their ‘no matter what’ lifetime warranty any good, do they have useful packing features, and a lot more.
-We’ll also compare them with similar alternatives and find out which one is better.
+In this article, we’ll find out whether it’s really worth it to invest in a Briggs & Riley suitcase.
+We’ll discover what’s the durability of their suitcases like, whether their ‘no matter what’ lifetime warranty is any good, what features they come with, and a lot more.
+We’ll also compare them with similar alternatives from other brands and find out which one is better.

 The Good